bk-anupam/PromptLearning/Tutorials/Python/How package imports work in python.md

 `PYTHONPATH` is a **special environment variable** used by Python to determine **which directories to search** when **importing modules**. `PYTHONPATH` is essentially **prepended** to `sys.path` when Python starts.

+ **So when does PYTHONPATH appear?**
+Only when _you_ (or some tooling) explicitly sets it:
+- You exported it manually:
+    `export PYTHONPATH=/some/path`
+- A shell script / `.env` file / IDE added it
+- A container image set it
+- Some build tool (old Django, ROS, Bazel, etc.) injected it

+If none of those happen, PYTHONPATH remains **unset / empty**.

 **How to Set `PYTHONPATH`:**
 export PYTHONPATH=/path/to/my/modules